 Rachel Chupein, a former standout player at Blue Hen rival James Madison who spent the previous five seasons on the Dukes staff, was named an assistant for the University of Delaware women’s soccer coaching staff on March 4, 2014.

-Chupein (pronounced “shoe pin”), a native of nearby West Chester, Pa., will begin her third year on the staff in 2016.
+Chupein (pronounced “shoe pin”), a native of nearby West Chester, Pa., completed her third year on the staff in 2016.

-Since her arrival, the Blue Hens have advanced to the Colonial Athletic Association Tournament and team members have earned two all-region and eight All-CAA citations.
+Since her arrival, the Blue Hens have advanced to the Colonial Athletic Association Tournament and team members have earned two all-region and 10 All-CAA citations.

 “We are very excited to have Rachel join the University of Delaware women’s soccer staff,” said Delaware head coach Scott Grzenda.
 “She will be a great addition and someone who can come in and hit the ground running.
 Rachel has been a very important part of JMU’s program as both player and coach.
 I remember Rachel as an athletic and determined player and I know she will bring that desire and mentality to our players and our program.
 She has also been an integral part of the JMU coaching staff for the past five years and I know she will be a perfect fit as the newest member of our Blue Hen soccer family.”